revou-fsse-oct24/milestone-3-dang0ta/docs/db_models.md

 # Database Models Documentation

 This document provides detailed information about the database models used in the RevoBank system.
-The system uses SQLAlchemy ORM for database operations.
+The system uses SQLAlchemy ORM for database operations and Pydantic for data validation.

 ## Models Overview